lxyerx/lxyerx/README.md

 # 🌙 About Me:
-<br>Ben Emircan, I will always continue to be interested in software and strive to create something in my life.
+<br>I'm Emircan, I will always continue to be interested in software and strive to create something in my life.
 I am sharing my small to medium-sized code snippets on my account and trying to progress.

 ## 🌐 Socials: